The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: The one-dimensional representations of

 \section{The one-dimensional representations of $P_n$}

 We now turn to the subposet of one-dimensional representations of $\mathbb{P}$.
-Theorem 1 of \cite{amri} states that the subgraph of odd-dimensional representations in the Bratteli diagram of $\{S_n\}$ is a binary tree that branches at every other level.
-We see that the subposet of one-dimensional representations of the family $\{P_n\}$ also has the structure of a binary tree(see Figure \ref{fig:rec_one}).
-An interesting bijection was discovered in \cite{gian} which mapped an odd-dimensional representation $\lambda$ of $S_n$ to the unique one-dimensional representation $T$ of its 2-Sylow subgroup that occured with odd multiplicity in the restriction of $\lambda$ to this subgroup.
-However even though the MacDonald tree and the subposet of one-dimensional represenations in $\mathbb{P}$ are both binary trees, the bijection in \cite{gian} does not commute with restriction on both sides.
-That is, with $\lambda$ and $T$ as before and $\mu$ the only odd-dimensional representation of $S_{n-1}$ in the restriction of $\lambda$ and $\tau$ the only one-dimensional representation in the restriction of $T$ to $P_{n-1}$, the bijection does not necessarily carry $\mu$ to $\tau$.
-We prove this by describing the structure of the subgraph of one-dimensional representations of $\mathbb{P}$, which we contrast with the description of the MacDonald tree in \cite{amri}.
+Theorem 1 of \cite{MR3510808} states that the subgraph of odd partitions in Young's lattice is a binary tree that branches at every even level.
+We see that the subposet of one-dimensional representations of the family $\{P_n\}$ also has the structure of a binary tree (see Figure \ref{fig:rec_one}).
+We evince that these graphs are nonisomorphic by describing the structure of the subgraph of one-dimensional representations of $\mathbb{P}$, which we contrast with the description of the Macdonald tree in \cite{MR3510808}.

-The dimension of a tree $\theta_{2^k}(\Gamma)$ is defined to be the dimension of the representation $\Gamma$.
-The dimension of a forest is defined to be the product of dimensions of the trees in it.
-The dimension of $\emptyset$ is defined to be 1.
-By Table \ref{table:irreps} we know that the only positive and negative extensions of a one-dimensional tree are of dimension 1.
-The set $\mathbb{O}_{2^k}$ of one-dimensional trees of height $k$, is the union $\cup_{T} (\{r,(T,T)\} \cup \{r,(T)\})$, as $T$ ranges over the one-dimensional trees of height $k-1$.
-The subposet $\mathbb{O}$ of one-dimensional forests is $\prod_{k \in S} \mathbb{O}_{2^k}$ as $S$ ranges over all finite subsets of the positive integers.
-The partial order is inherited from the restriction order on $\mathbb{P}$.
+By Remark \ref{rem:dim} we conclude that an irreducible representation $\phi$ of $H_k$ is one-dimensional if $\phi=\Extpn(\phi_1)$ for an irreducible one-dimensional representation $\phi_1$ of $H_{k-1}$.